Tropic Star Lodge

 In late January and February, the north wind brings the cooler water and tailing marlin.
-That’s the only time it can get a bit bumpy.
-(For a month-by-month listing of species, request an information packet.)
+That’s the only time it gets a bit bumpy.

 The entire fleet of 14 customized, fully-rigged, 31-foot Bertram yachts, with twin diesel Detroit engines, are more than efficient for the waters in Piñas Bay.
 They have tuna tubes/live bait well combos, downriggers and outriggers on each boat.

 Tropic Star Lodge has 19 deluxe air-conditioned rooms with private baths and ocean views.
 The Lodge hosts up to 38 guests and is catered to by over 100 employees.
 85% of their business is repeat clients, so early booking is a must.

 They now offer limited internet in the rooms, pool area, the bar, dining area and on the veranda, as well as phone service.
 Lodging options vary from spacious cabin rooms to the Palace upgrade with three master suites for larger families.
 Hike jungle paths, snorkel, whale watch from the lodge, comb the white sandy beach, enjoy a massage, swim in the freshwater swimming pool and more.
 Four-course dinners with wine.
 The lodge is closed for maintenance from the last week in September through the third week in November.

 They also have a 45’ Hatteras fishing yacht, Pollyanna.
 This yacht offers guests the chance to increase the number of anglers aboard to six people.